sneilsonsgit/NICAR22_OpenRefine/README.md

 Cleaning dirty data is OpenRefine's superpower.
 While I generally use simple R commands to pivot my data, I still will often run data through OpenRefine before I open it in RStudio because it is very smart at recognizing patterns in cells that might take me a long time to address in a script.

-We are going to practice these skills with a spreadsheet
+We are going to practice these skills with a spreadsheet called `ucb_stanford_2014.csv`.
+This data is an ideal type of messy for this class, so props to Peter Aldhous, my former professor, for digging it up.
+The data includes federal government grants to UC Berkeley and Stanford University in 2014, downloaded from <a href="https://www.usaspending.gov/">USASpending.gov.</a>

+Go ahead and click the `Open...` button in the top right corner of your OpenRefine window.
+That should take you back to the OpenRefine landing page.
+Then click `Choose Files` again, and this time, select `ucg_stanford_2014.csv`.
+Go ahead and hit `next`, and then `Create Project`.
+Your window should look like this:

+IMAGE

+Now the real fun begins.